 Grey skies have taken over Wisconsin and in all honesty, I am struggling.
+Seasonal depression has cast its shadow across me this winter.

 I have always felt fiercely connected to the weather.
-Even in Colorado, where there are 360 days of sunshine a year, I limped through the winter months until I found creative ways to spend time outside.
+Even in Colorado, where there are 300-plus days of sunshine a year, I limped through the winter months until I found creative ways to spend time outside.

 Now, living in a flat, cold, and bleak part of the country, I’m being hit by a force I’ve never quite known before.
 It is hard.
 I am doing my best, but it seems as though my mind and body are in survival mode and that’s all.
 And I know, unfortunately, that this is just the beginning: this will likely last until May.